okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/overview/index.md

 ## Submission process

-After you have built a functioning integration, a few steps are required to submit it for Okta review and publication in the OIN.
-In general:
+After you have built a functioning integration, a few steps are required to submit it to Okta for review and publication in the OIN:

 1. Create a customer-facing configuration guide.
 1. Submit your integration to Okta through the OIN Manager tool.
 Your submission must provide Okta with the general and protocol-specific metadata needed to create a customized integration for publication in the OIN.
-1. Work with Okta App Analysts who will test your integration with your input and get it published to the OIN Catalog.
+1. Work with the Okta OIN team to test your integration using your input and then get it published to the OIN Catalog.

 The service-level agreement for OIN publication time is: